gamzeyilan1/photo-gallery-app/README.md

 ## Photo Gallery App

 * Coded by Gamze Yılan.
-* Used React, DotNet 6.0 and MSSQL.
+* Used React, DotNet 6.0 & Entity Framework and MSSQL.
 * Documentation exists.
 * Retuns a photo gallery web app using photos in your local DB, then displays detail about photo on click.
 Has infinite loop and loading animation.
 * Use "dotnet run" to start the backend, but make sure to import the DB from photo-gallery-db folder onto your locker database server first.